usubalang/usuba/_posts/2020-04-09-crypto-DSLs.md

 Overall, Cryptol is a very expressive language for cryptography, but falls short on the performance aspect.
-With Usuba we restricted the problem tackled by Cryptol to only symmetric primitives in order to focus on performances, and adopted a bottum-view, offering only only high-level constructions that we are able to compile to efficient code.
+With Usuba we restricted the problem tackled by Cryptol to only symmetric primitives in order to focus on performances, and adopted a bottom-up view, offering only high-level constructions that we are able to compile to efficient code.
 Furthermore, the automatic slicing and masking done by Usuba are missing in Cryptol.